RavinSG/obsidian-cyber/WriteUps/THM/Kenobi.md

 $ nmap -sC -sV -vv -oN nmap/initial 10.10.166.119
 ```

-From the nam result below, we can see that 7 ports are opened in the machine.
+From the nmap result below, we can see that 7 ports are opened in the machine.
 We can also see that Samba is running on port **445**.

 ```bash
 # Nmap 7.94SVN scan initiated Wed Apr 17 19:38:36 2024 as: nmap -sC -sV -vv -oN nmap/initial 10.10.166.119